konstructio/kubefirst/docs/kubefirst/local/explore/user-creation.md

 ## Atlantis Example / User Creation Walkthrough

-In this tutorial we will show how to add users to your local cluster through [Atlantis ](https://www.runatlantis.io/), which will allow a preview of how changes made will be expressed through terraform before branches are merged into your repository.
+In this tutorial we will show how to add users to your local cluster through [Atlantis](https://www.runatlantis.io/), which will allow a preview of how changes made will be expressed through terraform before branches are merged into your repository.

 Navigate to the `gitops` repository in your personal GitHub, clone the contents, and create a new branch: